 Sellers can contribute up to 6% of the purchase price or appraised value (whichever is less) towards the buyers’ closing costs.

 While there is a maximum loan limit on Michigan FHA loans, the goal of the program is to ensure that most people can qualify for the loan and purchase a house, regardless of where they choose to live.
-In most of Michigan, the baseline limit of $534,225 applies, but the maximum loan limit varies from location to location.
-Check the table below to see the full list of Michigan FHA loan limits for 2025.
+In most of Michigan, the baseline limit of $541,287 applies, but the maximum loan limit may vary from location to location.
+Check the table below to see the full list of Michigan FHA loan limits for 2026.

 Buyers must be able to provide the following information and documents as requested by lenders: